cortexlabs/cortex/docs/deployments/batchapi/predictors.md

             Nothing if the function body writes the predictions to storage, otherwise, the prediction or batch of predictions
         """
         pass

+    def on_job_complete(self):
+        """Called once after all of the batches have been processed.
+Runs job completion processes such as coalescing results and triggers completion webhooks.
+        """
+        pass
 ```

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.
 The `config` parameters in the `API configuration` can be overriden by providing `config` in the job submission requests.